 6 Solutions

-6.1 Solution #1: MPQUIC/TLS using PSK derived from KgNB
+6.1 Solution #1: MPQUIC/TLS using PSK derived from KAMF

 6.X.1 Introduction

 This solution addresses Key issue #1 by enabling a secure UP communication channel between the UE and the UPF.
-The approach leverages the current KgNB to derive a pre-shared key (UPF_PSK) and a corresponding identifier (UPF_PSK ID).
+The approach leverages the current KAMF to derive a pre-shared key (UPF_PSK) and a corresponding identifier (UPF_PSK ID).
 The UPF_PSK/ID is delivered to the UPF and then used for a mutual-authentication and key exchange using TLS 1.3 PSK psk_dhe_ke.

 6.1.2 Solution details